punarinta/seo-friendly/README.md

 - [`react-loadable`](https://github.com/thejameskyle/react-loadable)
 - [`react-async-component`](https://github.com/ctrlplusb/react-async-component)

-It is not a problem to render async components with `react-snap`, the tricky part happens when a prerendered React application boots and async components are not loaded yet, so React draws the "loading" state of a component, and later when the component is loaded, React draws the actual component.
+It is not a problem to render async components with `seo-friendly`, the tricky part happens when a prerendered React application boots and async components are not loaded yet, so React draws the "loading" state of a component, and later when the component is loaded, React draws the actual component.
 As a result, the user sees a flash:

 ```
 100%                    /----|    |----